 - Genetics determines roughly 60–80% of your child’s final height.

-- Vitamin D and calcium directly support bone growth and density.
+- Vitamin D and calcium work directly on bone growth and density.

-- Vitamin A, C, K, and B vitamins support growth hormones, collagen, and bone structure.
+- Vitamins A, C, K, and B-group vitamins support collagen, bone structure, and growth hormones.

-- Vitamin D deficiency is common among US children, particularly in winter months.
+- Vitamin D deficiency is widespread among US children, particularly through winter months.

-- A balanced diet often works better than high-dose supplements.
+- A balanced diet tends to outperform high-dose supplementation.

 Why Vitamins Matter for Height Growth

-When people imagine growth, they picture bones simply stretching longer.
-That’s not quite how it works.
+Most people picture height growth as bones simply stretching longer—like pulling taffy.
+That’s not really how it works.

 Bones grow from specialized cartilage zones near their ends.
-These zones—called growth plates (epiphyseal plates)—act like construction sites where new bone tissue forms.
+These zones—called growth plates (epiphyseal plates)—function like active construction sites where new bone tissue is constantly forming.

 - bones gradually lengthen